-B. Organize specific community engagement tactics in minority and professional communities
+B. Organize specific community engagement tactics in minority and professional communities who?
+What is the plan to work with these groups for marketing, events, recruitment, etc.?

 - How will minority and professional communities be engaged? - Will materials be developed, or events held?
 How many and where?
 Has the Department identified the community-based partners they will be partnering with?
 If so,